If you’re on the electoral register, you can apply to vote by post instead of voting at the polling station.

 Casting your vote

-Complete the postal voting statement in black ink, giving your date of birth and signature in the boxes provided.
-Don’t detach the security statement from envelope A.
+• Enter your date of birth and signature in the boxes provided.

 If you haven’t got time to post your vote back, you can drop it off in the ballot box provided at the Town Hall during office hours.
 Alternatively, you can deliver it to any polling station in your electoral area on the day of the election.